joanmiespada/StartupBootstrapKit/apis/readme.md

 ### Testing

-Business test agains storage are in business packages.
+Business test again storage are in business packages.
-Api test agains api are in bootstrap packages.
+Api test again api are in bootstrap packages.

 If you want to run all test: `yarn test` and lerna will execute this command in every package.
 See package.json for details.